2025 National Party of Australia leadership spill

 The 2025 National Party of Australia leadership spill was held on 12 May 2025 to elect the leader of the National Party of Australia.

-Incumbent leader David Littleproud was re-elected after being challenged by Queensland senator Matt Canavan, while Kevin Hogan won the deputy leadership following Perin Davey's defeat at the 2025 federal election.
+Incumbent leader David Littleproud was re-elected after being challenged by Queensland senator Matt Canavan, with Kevin Hogan elected deputy leader following Perin Davey's defeat at the 2025 federal election.
 Bridget McKenzie was re-elected as Nationals leader in the Senate, and although her term expires on 30 June 2025, Davey was elected deputy Senate leader.

-The Nationals hold an automatic leadership spill following every federal election.
+The National Party holds an automatic leadership spill following every federal election.
 The results of its internal ballots are not officially released.

 Background

 2022 leadership spill

 The Liberal–National coalition lost the 2022 federal election to the Labor Party, although the Nationals retained all of its 16 seats in the House of Representatives (including 6 MPs from the Liberal National Party of Queensland who sit in the Nationals party room).

 On 30 May 2022, the Nationals held a leadership election.
 Deputy leader David Littleproud challenged incumbent leader Barnaby Joyce and won, with Perin Davey replacing Littleproud as deputy leader.